 Going to South Africa was a life changing experience, and I'm not just saying that to fill up space; I went there unaware of what I was getting myself into and Left wanting more.
 Being out there welcomed me to a new world that I didn't know existed, one that I felt I belonged in.
 Being around the wildlife drew me closer to nature, somewhere I've always believed I should be, but never knew how to get there.
 Everything I did out there: tracking, hiking, paddling, all of it was phenomenal and only made me want to stay longer.
 I can't thank Angus and his team enough, and everyone out at the camps who made the experience unforgettable and who taught me things I can't get to learn in the big city.

-The summer of 2017, I got to experience the amazing culture of South Africa, on this trip I was able to learn about the way South Africans are brought up and the way they live their lives.
+The summer of 2017, I got to experience the amazing culture of South Africa, on this trip I was able to learn about the way people are brought up and the way they live their lives.
 My favourite part of the trip was when we went to Ntokosa school.
 On Tuesday, the 8th of August, myself alongside 20+ cadets and adult volunteers set off on a hike up what seemed to me like a mountain!
 Our goal was to get to the plateau at the top where a school called Ntokosa awaited our arrival.
-After 3 hours of hard trekking in some serious heat, we arrived where the kids greeted us is the most fantastic way you could ever imagine.
+After 3 hours of hard trekking, we arrived where the kids greeted us is the most fantastic way you could ever imagine.
 They sang a bunch of songs for us and it was an overwhelming experience to be a part of.
-Then came the serious part, two sports matches happened a 5-5 football draw which was a fun thrilling game and also a netball game where the cadets beat the African girls!
-Overall it was a great day full of amazing experiences that will stick with me for the rest of my life.
-It was by far the best day of the trip for me.
-Spending the day with these children allowed me to reflect on my own life, and taught me a very valuable lesson, not to take things for granted back here in England, because although they have such little in their life’s, they still manage to stay happy and carry on with life, and it was just incredible to see them so happy.
+Then came the serious part, two sports match happened a 5-5 football draw which was a fun thrilling game and also a netball game where the Cadets beat the African girls!
+Overall it was full of amazing experiences that will stick with me for the rest of my life.

 My trip to South Africa in 2016 with Africa Wild Trails will stay in my heart and soul forever.
 I had the pleasure of working with Angus on a trip with the amazing young people that I work with.
 This was an educational and experiential tri on so many levels not only for the young people but also myself, and I feel so privileged to have been a part of it.
 I had absolute confidence in Angus' leadership, especially with guiding of young people through the settings that saw them so far out of their comfort zones, both physically and mentally.
 The stand out part of the tour for me has to be watching our young people meeting the children at the Ntokozo school, where cultural and language barriers seemed to disappear in the pure enjoyment of the here and now and of meeting each other.
 The entire tour was extremely well facilitated and organised, and I hope I have the chance to work with Angus again in the future.